Hydra (moon): Discovery

-Hydra was discovered by researchers of the Pluto Companion Search Team, consisting of Hal A. Weaver and many others involved in the New Horizons mission to Pluto, including Alan Stern and Marc W. Buie.
-The New Horizons team had suspected that Pluto and Charon might be accompanied by other smaller moons previously undiscovered, hence they used the Hubble Space Telescope to observe faint moons around Pluto.
-Since Hydra's brightness is about 5,000 times fainter than Pluto, long exposure images of Pluto were taken in order to find Hydra.
+Members of the New Horizons team suspected that Pluto and Charon might be accompanied by other small, distant moons, weakly bound to the Pluto system.
+They used the Hubble Space Telescope to test this hypothesis.
+This led to the discovery of Nix and Hydra – both surprisingly close to Pluto/Charon – and that no significant moons existed in Pluto's extended sphere of influence.

 The discovery images were taken on 15 May 2005 and 18 May 2005.
 Hydra and Nix were independently discovered by Max J. Mutchler on 15 June 2005 and by Andrew J. Steffl on 15 August 2005.
 The discoveries were announced on 31 October 2005, after confirmation by precovering archival Hubble images of Pluto from 2002.
 The two newly discovered moons were subsequently provisionally designated S/2005 P 1 for Hydra and S/2005 P 2 for Nix.
 The moons were informally referred to as "P1" and "P2" respectively, by the discovery team.

 Naming

 The name Hydra was approved on 21 June 2006 by the International Astronomical Union (IAU) and was announced along with the naming of Nix in the IAU Circular 8723.
-Hydra was named after the Lernaean Hydra, a nine-headed serpent that battled Heracles in Greek mythology.
+Hydra was named after the Lernaean Hydra, a multi-headed serpent that battled Heracles/Hercules in Greek and Roman mythology.
 Particularly, the nine heads of Hydra subtly references Pluto's former ninth planetary status.
 The two newly named moons were intentionally named that the order of their initials N and H honors the New Horizons mission to Pluto, similarly to how the first two letters of Pluto's name honors Percival Lowell.
 Hydra's name was also intentionally chosen that its initial H honors the Hubble Space Telescope used by the Pluto Companion Search Team to discover Hydra and Nix.

 The names of features on the bodies in the Pluto system are related to mythology and the literature and history of exploration.
 In particular, the names of features on Hydra must be related to legendary serpents and dragons from literature, mythology, and history.

+However, there is a constellation with the same name, which could lead to conflicts in astronomy.